 A human resource professional specializing in people analytics needs to be a great storyteller as they craft their raw data into dynamic, convincing presentations that non-specialists can easily comprehend.

 Information privacy policies involve collaboration across multiple departments in an organization, making interpersonal and team-building skills essential for any information privacy professional.

 In rapidly-changing technical fields, possessing a strong human skill set is vital.
-If you’re looking to get into a technical role like blockchain, information privacy, or people analytics, York University’s School of Continuing Studies’ innovative certificate programs will help you future-proof your career.
+If you’re looking to get into a technical role like DevOps, information privacy, or people analytics, York University’s School of Continuing Studies’ innovative certificate programs will help you future-proof your career.